-- SW 322.
-Generalist Practice II.
-Focuses on development and application of intervention skills for generalist social work practice with individuals, families, and groups.
-One 2-hour lecture and one 2-hour lab.
-Prerequisite: SW 321 with a minimum grade of 'C'; SW 308 with a minimum grade of 'C' or concurrent enrollment; Social Work major.
-(3) - SW 323.
-Generalist Practice III.
-Focuses on development and application of intervention skills in assessment, planning and social change for generalist social work practice with communities.
-Prerequisite: SW 321 with a minimum grade of 'C'; SW 308 and SW 322 with a minimum grade of 'C' or concurrent enrollment; Social Work major.
-(3) - SW 342.
-Methods of Social Research for Generalist Practice.
-The application and use of the social scientific method for measuring social work intervention.
-Prerequisite: SW 242 with a minimum grade of 'C'.
-(3) - SW 351.
+- SW 351.
 Child Welfare Services.
 Examines knowledge and skills required for effective social service delivery to families and to children in day care, foster care or adoptive placement.
 Prerequisite: SW 110 with minimum grade of 'C' or consent of instructor.
 (3) - SW 352.
 Social Welfare Services to the Aged.
 Examines the knowledge and skills required for effective social service delivery to the elderly.
 Prerequisite: SW 110 with a minimum grade of 'C' or consent of instructor.
 (3) - SW 353.
 Child Development.
 Students will learn the physical, cognitive, social and personality changes of development from conception to adolescence.
 Emphasis will be placed on how abuse/neglect impacts normal development.
 Prerequisite: SW 110 with a minimum grade of 'C' or consent of instructor.
 (3) - SW 354.
 Crisis Intervention.
 Course explores the theory, skills and methodology of crisis intervention with individual, family and community systems.
 Prerequisite: SW 110 with a minimum grade of 'C' or consent of instructor.
 (3) - SW 355.
 Special Topics in Social Work.
 Study of specific social work topics and issues.
 (May be repeated for credit on different topics.)
 On demand.
-Prerequisite: SW 110 with a minimum grade of 'C' or consent of instructor (3) - SW 356.
+Prerequisite: SW 110 with a minimum grade of 'C' or consent of instructor.
+(3) - SW 356.
 Social Work in Mental Health.
 Description of the roles, tasks and methodology of social workers in the field of mental health; also providing a basic understanding of diagnostic categories relevant to mental illness and introducing information about treatment strategies.
 Prerequisite: SW 110 with a minimum grade of 'C' or consent of instructor.
-(3)

-- SW 387-389.
+(3) - SW 387-389.
 Independent Study for Social Work.
 Directed individual study of special interest areas in social work.
-(May be repeated for additional credit).
+May be repeated for credit.
 On demand.
 Prerequisite: Consent of instructor.
 (1-3) - SW 449.
 Social Work Integrative Seminar.
 Integrates social work theory with practice using small group discussions.
 Strengthens practice skills during the student's field practicum.
 Prerequisites: Completion of all required courses for Social Work major; cumulative GPA of 2.50 or cumulative GPA of 2.25 plus 2.75 GPA in foundation social work courses; senior standing; successful completion of WP 003.
 (3) - SW 450.
 Field Education.
 Internship in social service agency for one semester.
 Opportunity to apply entry level social work generalist practice skills.
 Agency placements individually arranged.
-Prerequisites: Completion of all required courses for Social Work major; cumulative GPA of 2.50 or cumulative GPA of 2.25 plus 2.75 GPA in foundation social work courses; senior standing; successful completion of WP 003.
+Prerequisites: Completion of all required courses for Social Work major; cumulative GPA of 2.50 or cumulative GPA of

+2.25 plus 2.75 GPA in foundation social work courses; senior standing; successful completion of WP 003.
 Credit/no credit only.
 (12)